-SFU students, faculty, and staff are welcome to virtually access computers physically located in the W.A.C.
-Bennett Library labs (SFU Burnaby) and the software on those computers as part of remote services provided by the Library during COVID-19.
+SFU students, faculty, and staff are welcome to virtually access computers physically located in either the W.A.C.
+Bennett Library labs (SFU Burnaby) or the Fraser Library (SFU Surrey), and the software on those computers as part of remote services provided by the Library during COVID-19.

 See Computer labs: Off campus to access computers in labs located on the Burnaby, Surrey, and Vancouver SFU campuses outside of the Burnaby Library.